tripplea-sg/MySQL_Heatwave_Workshop/Lab-3/Readme.md

 </br>
 </br>
 </br>
-## How to connect to MDS/Heatwave from your laptop
+## How to quickly connect to MDS/Heatwave from your laptop
+Do not use this for real environment because it's unsafe.
+We use this to simplify this workshop material.
 1. Create Internet Gateway and Routing
 - Go to OCI, then click dashboad > Networking > Virtual Cloud Network
 - Choose your VCN, check if Internet Gateway and Routing are exist